 Defamation on Usenet

-British man Laurence Godfrey found what he claimed was a forged post on a Usenet newsgroup, posted from the US.
-He sent his ISP Demon Internet a fax, requesting that they remove the post, which they ignored.
-He promptly sued them
+British man Laurence Godfrey found what he claimed was a forged post on a Usenet newsgroup posted from the US.
+He sent his ISP Demon Internet a fax requesting that they remove the post which they ignored.
+He promptly sued them for defamation.

 Defamatory forum threads